 An introduction to the work of the father of genetics, the 19th century monk Gregor Mendel; how he set up experiments to investigate the heredity of the common pea plant; an explanation of the seven traits he decided to investigate; the meaning of ‘trait’ and revision of phenotypes and genotypes; opposition to his conclusions; a summary of the 19th century hypothesis of ‘blending inheritance’.

-A brief explanation of the principles of Mendelian genetic inheritance; patterns of genetic inheritance introduced using Punnett squares; an explanation of genetic inheritance of brown/blue eye colours; an introduction to alleles and gene variations; ‘phenotypes’ and ‘genotypes’; dominant and recessive alleles; probability of being born with brown eyes if parents have the genotypes ‘BB and bb’.
+A brief explanation of the principles of Mendelian genetic inheritance; patterns of genetic inheritance introduced using Punnett squares; an explanation of genetic inheritance of brown/blue eye colors; an introduction to alleles and gene variations; ‘phenotypes’ and ‘genotypes’; dominant and recessive alleles; probability of being born with brown eyes if parents have the genotypes ‘BB and bb’.

 The difference between inheritance and evolution; how inheritance describes traits that you inherit from your parents; how evolution describes inherited traits over time and through successive generations; some common traits that you could inherit from your parents such as blue eyes, ‘hitchhikers’ thumbs or a ‘dimpled’ chin; some inherited traits described by society as being ‘disabling’.

 This article gives an example of evolution by natural selection which takes place over a very short period of time.
-The article summarises the work undertaken by the evolutionary biologist Dr Endler, whose experiment under laboratory conditions saw guppy fish change the colour of their skins in just over a year.
+The article summarises the work undertaken by the evolutionary biologist Dr Endler, whose experiment under laboratory conditions saw guppy fish change the color of their skins in just over a year.
 His laboratory work replicated his observations in the field in the mountain streams of Trinidad and Tobago.

 Early theories about the motion of falling objects; characteristics of objects in freefall; how the shape,cross sectional area and mass of different objects affect the speed of objects in freefall; the hammer and feather experiment as carried out on the Moon in 1971; two different types of freefall; reaching terminal velocity; how aerodynamic drag and and the force of gravity affects skydivers.